Claire Overbury – Flautist

 Claire studied music at Christ Church, Oxford, and in her first undergraduate year was awarded a music exhibition on the strength of her playing.
 After gaining her BA at Oxford, she went on to study for a Postgraduate Diploma in Performance at Trinity College of Music in London, achieving a distinction.
 In 2008, Claire was invited to play with the British Orchestral Academy, Southbank Sinfonia, and spent a very valuable year playing a wide variety of orchestral and chamber repertoire, often alongside orchestras such as the Royal Opera House and the Academy of St Martin in the Fields, and with many distinguished conductors and soloists.
 In 2009, she performed with Southbank Sinfonia in the National Theatre’s production of Tom Stoppard’s ‘Every Good Boy Deserves Favour’.

-Claire has continued to pursue an orchestral career and has performed regularly with the Royal Philharmonic Orchestra in venues across the UK and Europe.
+Claire has continued to pursue an orchestral career and has performed regularly with the orchestras such as The Hallé, Royal Philharmonic Orchestra, Britten Sinfonia, and the BBC Philharmonic, in venues across the UK and Europe.
 These have included the Royal Albert Hall, the Royal Festival Hall, Palau de la Música Catalana in Barcelona, and at the Montreaux Festival in Switzerland.
 She has worked with many distinguished conductors and soloists including Charles Dutoit, Martha Argerich and Freddy Kempf, and has performed in the BBC Proms, live on BBC Radio 3 and on Swiss television.

 As a chamber musician Claire is a founder member of the Métier Ensemble, performing a wide variety of repertoire for both duo and trio combinations.
 The duo was shortlisted for the Park Lane Group awards and the Métier Ensemble have performed for many music societies across the UK, including St Luke’s Music Society, Haddington Concert Society and Linlithgow Arts Guild.